J.C. Slaughter Falls - Mt Coot-tha Reserve park booking sites

 |1||Picnic area||This booking site is a flat, grassy area that includes barbecues.
 Suitable for corporate functions.||50||No||Yes||No|

 |2||Bush Chapel||The open air bush chapel has a sandstone pulpit with log seating on a concrete base.
 This site is suitable for weddings and christenings.||30-40||No||Yes||Yes|

-Bookings only apply to the designated site you choose in the park and to the use of any facilities in that designated site.
+Bookings only apply to the park booking site you choose in the park and to the use of any facilities in that booking site.
 You cannot book barbecues, shelters (other than rotundas marked) or playgrounds for your specific use, though your group is free to share these facilities with other park visitors.